kaianicole/edit-asr-captions/index.md

 Many of the caption generators mentioned in this guide do not have settings for the position of the captions.
 If you can change this, make sure captions don't cover up other text.
 Keep them in a consistent spot.

-#### Tip: Plan for captions
+> Tip: Plan for captions
+>
-When producing your video, find out in advance where captions will be placed in the video platforms you will use.
+> When producing your video, find out in advance where captions will be placed in the video platforms you will use.
 Make sure nothing appears in this space that will be covered up by captions (such as title cards, etc.) Alternatively, leave black space below the video for captions to display.
+{: .tip-title }

 ***